okaanyildiz/react-tailwind-github-finder-app/README.md

 9) Now we can return “login” and “avatar_url” directly inside the return statement of the UserItem().
 10) Add jsx shown in the code below.
 11) Add the login and avatar into the jsx.
 12) Import Link from React Router.
 Add a router link under the login h2.
-That link will go to each “user.login”
+That link will go to “user.login”

 UserItem.jsx :